Emergency? Call 999

 Latest Incidents

-2nd May, 2024 - 10:05: A crew from Beaminster and our technical rescue team from Weymouth res...Read more
+30th July, 2025 - 11.30am: Firefighters from Malmesbury and our technical rescue team from Stratt...Read more

 Age

-In our Communities
+In our communities

 Like many counties across the country both Dorset and Wiltshire have ageing populations so the demand for these services is ever increasing.
-Our Safe and Well Advisors and Duty Crews have been specifically trained to provide a person-centred visit, which expands beyond only identifying fire risks but also considering health and wellbeing issues, taking a more holistic approach to reducing risk.
-Our staff will not only sign post individuals but also seek to immediately identify and reduce risks where appropriate.
+Our Safe and Well Advisors and Duty Crews have been specifically trained to provide a person-centred visit, which expands beyond only identifying fire risks but also considering health and wellbeing issues, taking a more wholistic approach to reducing risk.
+Our staff will not only signpost individuals but also seek to immediately identify and reduce risks where appropriate.
 The wishes, behaviours, needs and abilities of the individual are always at the heart of any intervention.

 results found.